Asymptotic Burnside laws: Introduction

 \begin{mainthm}[Asymptotic Burnside group with a free subgroup] Let $n\in \mathbb{N}$ be a large enough odd integer.
 Then there exists a finitely generated group $G=\left<S\right>$ such that:

 and for \textit{every} non-degenerate random walk $\{X_i\}_{i=1}^{\infty}$,

 yet, $G$ contains a non-abelian free subgroup. \end{mainthm} The group $G$ in Theorem \ref{thm:Theorem A} seems to satisfy the law $x^n$ when tested in any reasonable probabilistic sense.
 However, it does not actually satisfy $x^n$, nor any other group law, as it clearly contains a free subgroup.
 Theorem \ref{thm:Theorem A} provides a negative answer also to \cite[Question 13.1]{ABGK}, showing that large enough Burnside laws do not satisfy `gap phenomena' as established for low powers in \cite{ABGK}.
+The first statement of Theorem \ref{thm:Theorem A} was independently obtained in \cite{AB,ABM}.

 The authors of \cite{ABGK} have further posed the question of whether it is possible for a finitely generated group to satisfy a given law with probability $0$ with respect to one generating set but with positive limit probability with respect to another generating set (\cite[Question 13.4]{ABGK}).
 It is worth noting that for many significant invariants of random walks, such as entropy and expected speed, it is unknown whether these depend only on the ambient group or can vary across different lazy, symmetric, non-degenerate, finitely supported random walks \cite{ZhengICM}.